TPopovich/LoL-a/recipes/002_create_a_script_to_automate_doing_man/002a_create_a_script_to_automate.md

 CMD_NAME="cat cut fmt head od nl paste sed sort tail tr uniq wc cp find mkdir mv dd"
 #  note we do not have to use export CMD_NAME= here as we only use CMD_NAME var in this file

+# V-- this {{for i in}} pattern is an ideom to do a foreach loop in the shell, it iterates over a list
 for i in $CMD_NAME
 do
   echo "processing $i"
   man 1 $i | col -b > man.$i.txt
 done

-ls -l   # this just shows files in the current folder
+ls -l   # this just shows files in the current folder created from the for loop

 ### LAST line of script
 EOF